Mark Trueman

-Mark Trueman (born 7 February 1988) is an English football coach and former player who is assistant manager at Bradford City.
+Mark Trueman (born 7 February 1988) is an English football coach and former player who is a coach at Bradford City.

 Early life

 Trueman was born in Bradford, West Yorkshire.

 Playing career

 Trueman played youth football for Bradford City, and in non-league football as a midfielder for Ossett Town, Guiseley, Ossett Albion, Harrogate Railway Athletic, Thackley, Brighouse Town and Eccleshill United.

 He played for Guiseley in 2007, and Ossett Albion in 2013.

 He later played for Silsden, leaving the club in February 2018 to return to Thackley.
 He later returned to Silsden, before again returning to Thackley in October 2020.